Automated-Parking-Management-System/aa05-frontend/setup.md

 in our case we installed using the following: sudo apt install openjdk-11-jre-headless
 #### start emulators
-firebase emulators:start --only auth,firestore --import database --export-on-exit database
+firebase emulators:start --only auth,database,firestore --import database --export-on-exit database

 ### Start app